parkermac/LiveOcean/x_tef/README_flux.txt

 * flux_residence time.py makes a movie out of times saved in any instance of an aa_ file created by flux_engine.py.

-Input: any of the "ic" series of flux_engine calculations.
+Input: all of the "IC_" series of flux_engine calculations.

 Output: screen output of the residence time.

-NOTE: This is currently hardwired to only work with the Hood Canal initial condition.

 ------------------------------------------------------------------

-* flux_plot_movie.py makes a movie out of times saved in any instance of an aa_ file created by flux_engine.py.
+* flux_V_movie.py makes a movie from one of the S_ or IC_ runs, including information about residence time (with and without reflux).
+The graphical format is the series of volume rectangles as in flux_V_plot.py.

+Input: any of the "IC_" series of flux_engine runs, e.g. [run] = IC_HoodCanalInner_2018_fall

+Output: LiveOcean_output/tef/movies/[gtagex]/[run]/movie.mp4

+NOTE: for IC_ runs this currently only supports: source == 'IC_HoodCanalInner' (needed for calculation of unrefluxed residence time).

 ------------------------------------------------------------------